Create a culture that means business™

 Use surveys frequently

-Even though you may have a lot on your plate, it’s in your best interest to implement employee satisfaction surveys frequently.
+Even though you may have a lot on your plate, it’s in your best interest to produce employee satisfaction surveys often.
 An annual survey won’t provide you with accurate information, as the state of employee satisfaction is constantly evolving.
-Gathering a huge amount of data all at once is inefficient as well, and it makes it difficult to turn that information into actionable insights.
-Rather than sending out a survey once a year, opt for a continuous listening approach where you collect survey responses from employees on an ongoing basis.
-You’re far more likely to understand how satisfied your employees are when you have recent, accurate feedback and data to back it up.
+Gathering a large amount of data all at once is just as inefficient, and it makes it difficult to turn that information into actionable insights.

 Start surveying your employees today